 We don't all have close relationships with our relatives, or sometimes they're not available, so the law in Queensland lets other people act for you with health decisions, when necessary.

-They are called a Statutory Health Attorney (SHA)

-In Queensland, if you need help making a health decision, your supporters can help
+They are called a Statutory Health Attorney (SHA) In Queensland, if you need help making a health decision, your supporterscanhelp

 Your SHA could be your Spouse or Partner, your unpaid carer, your family or friend.
 If you don't have anyone in your life who could help with Health Decisions, the Public Guardian can be your SHA.

 For some people their close friends know them best.
+You don't need to complete any paperwork to appoint a Statutory Health Attorney

-Queensland law does not have a Next of Kin (NOK)

-Instead, we use a Statutory Health Attorney (SHA)
+Queensland law does not have a Next of Kin (NOK) Instead, we use a Statutory Health Attorney (SHA)